 DIALYSIS – this must carry on as near-normal as possible.
 Patients with COVID-19 infection will be kept apart.
 Dialysis patients will be given individual information, but should follow the UK-wide guidance about isolation linked above.
 If you are unwell, call your dialysis unit before travelling.
 Do not miss dialysis sessions without speaking to us.

-TRANSPLANTS AND TRANSPLANT CLINICS – if hospitals get very busy with the epidemic, it may be necessary to stop doing new transplants for a while.
-Transplant patients are strongly advised to self-isolate (UK guidance).
+TRANSPLANTS AND TRANSPLANT CLINICS – while hospitals were very busy with the epidemic, almost all stopped doing new transplants.
+Many centres are slowly beginning to restart transplants, often by opening up for lower risk operations first.
+Transplant patients have been strongly advised to self-isolate (UK guidance) or ‘shield’.
 However for patients with a transplant, it will be important that we keep monitoring it.
 We will be looking at our transplant clinic lists to see who needs to come in person, and who could manage with a phone call or message, with a blood test.
 If you are unwell with something that could be COVID-19, follow the same advice as given to the general public.

 Note: More questions are answered in the UK guidance.